Parris Glendening: Early life, education, and academic career

 Glendening was born in The Bronx, New York City, but later in his youth moved to the state of Florida.
 Raised Catholic, he attended St. Thomas Aquinas High School in Fort Lauderdale.
 He won a financial scholarship to Broward Community College.

 Other financial aid later enabled him to attend the Florida State University, where he received a bachelor's degree (1964), a master's degree (1965), and a PhD (1967), becoming the youngest student in FSU history to receive a doctorate in political science.

-When he graduated, he taught government and politics as a professor at the University of Maryland at College Park for 27 years.
+After he graduated, he taught government and politics as a professor at the University of Maryland at College Park for 27 years.
 In 1977, he co-authored Pragmatic Federalism: An Intergovernmental View of American Government with Mavis Mann Reeves.

 Local politics

-Glendening's career in public service began in 1973 as a city councilman in the Washington, D.C. suburb of Hyattsville, Maryland.
+Glendening's career in public service began in 1973 as a city councilman in the Washington, D.C., suburb of Hyattsville, Maryland.
 He was elected to the county council of Prince George's County, Maryland, in 1974 and twice served as the council chairman.
 In 1982, he was elected as the county executive of Prince George's county, eventually becoming the first county executive in Maryland history to be elected to three terms (1982–94).
 Under Glendening's leadership, Prince George's county was selected as an "All America County" by the National Civic League, and City and State Magazine named him the "most valuable county official" in the nation.
 He and his top aides stood to benefit from a controversial Prince George's county supplemental retirement plan that was not widely disclosed by the press until after he was elected governor in an extremely close contest.